Jammy526/hello-world/README.md

 # hello-world
+This is my first day here at GitHub.
-Just to learn how GitHub works
+I have created this repository just to learn how GitHub works.